 I am taking my next degree directly into the job market.
 How are the University of Chicago and MAPSS prepared to help me?

 MAPSS has its own full-time Director of Career Services in charge of career counseling, recruitment, and alumni networking.
 Shelly Robinson and her team offer a series of workshops to train our students in effective networking, interviewing, and resume and cover letter writing.
 They also run experience-based programs in which students can explore different career paths through internships and externships.

 A week does not pass without notices of job openings, paid internships, research opportunities, and hiring events announced on the MAPSS Weekly Digest.

 We have an annual career event, featuring alumni panels and TED-style talks on how to secure career-level positions in different sectors.
 In addition, our Alumni Association hosts networking and social events throughout the year.

 MAPSS students also have access to UChicagoGRAD which offers additional support and campus-wide recruitment.

-See our outcomes for where MAPSS students have been hired recently.
+See our outcomes for recent MAPSS professional placements.